bitlock3r/ResNet50-Pytorch-Scratch/README.md

 # References

 - ResNet algorithm due to He et al. (2015).
-The implementation here also took significant inspiration and follows the structure given in the GitHub repository of Francois Chollet:
+The implementation here also took significant inspiration and follows the structure given in the GitHub repository of Francois Chollet

 - Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun - Deep Residual Learning for Image Recognition (2015)